ggonnella/gfaviz/README.md

 ## Citation

-An article describing GfaViz has been accepted by Bioinformatics.
-If you use GfaViz in your research, please cite it as:
+If you use GfaViz in your research, please cite:

 Giorgio Gonnella, Niklas Niehus, Stefan Kurtz.
 GfaViz: Flexible and interactive visualization of GFA sequence graphs.
-Bioinformatics.
-Accepted for publication (2018).

-(watch out for updates in this section in the next days/weeks)
+Bioinformatics, bty1046 (2018).
+DOI: 10.1093/bioinformatics/bty1046

 ## Known issues